Last year when bitcoin had its fourth drawdown of 80% in the past ten years, I thought It might be a good time to reenter that market.

 Results are not a guarantee of future success and do not represent returns that any investor actually attained.
 Performance does not represent actual bitcoin performance.
 CAGR is the compound annual growth rate.
 Max drawdown is the worst cumulative trade-to-trade loss plus any unrealized loss on the next open position.
 Digital assets are highly volatile and have substantial risks.
 Please see the Disclaimer at the end of this document for more information.

-For those interested in trading bitcoin, other trend-following approaches also did well.
+For those interested in actively trading bitcoin, I found that other trend-following approaches also did well.

 An easy way to trade bitcoin is by using one of the popular apps by Coinbase, Robinhood, Square, or PayPal.
 Since these apps are directed toward small speculators, transaction costs are generally high.

 Another way to trade bitcoin is through an established crypto exchange.
 There are eight set up to do business in the U.S.: Coinbase Pro, Kraken, Binance US, Bitstamp, Bittrex, Poloneix US, Bitflyer USA, and Gemini.
 Coinbase Pro has the most liquidity, but its transaction costs for U.S. traders are high unless you trade very large positions.
 Coinbase has also had serious customer service issues in the past.
 Kraken is the next largest exchange and the one I have used the most.
 Kraken does not accept ACH transfers.
 Funding needs to take place using wire transfers.
 For traders who prefer to use lower-cost ACH transfers, Binance US is a popular choice.